 Half-Moon Conure

-Half-moon conures (also known as the orange-fronted parakeet or conure) are medium-sized dwarf parrots.
-While they’re excitable, they’re quieter than other conures; they’re not talkers or chatty.
+Half-moon conures (also called the orange-fronted parakeet or conure) are medium-sized parrots.
+Although excitable, they’re quieter than other conures, as they’re not talkers or chatty.

 Green-Cheeked Conure